maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 Now that the mutable data is stored on the network with some entries, they can be retrieved using an `EntriesHandle`.
 To get `EntriesHandle` use the `GetHandleAsync` API.

-Create a `MDataEntry` list in `GetEntries()` function in `DataOperation` class to hold the mutable data entries fetched from the network:
+Create a `MDataEntry` list in `GetEntries()` function in the `DataOperation` class to hold the mutable data entries fetched from the network:
 ```csharp
 List<MDataEntry> entries = new List<MDataEntry>();
 ```